DMatheja/Growbox/README.md

 You must use my edited tft_eSPI library, because there are some changes needed for it to work properly with ESP32 The other libraries you can download somewhere else, I just included them for simplicity, or if they break in the future.

+Update: you probably don't need to use my edited library, it was a different issue and I fixed it, the problem was: you can't use esp32wifi library together with the normal wifi library. so I just kicked the esp32wifi library out, libraries are bloat anyways.

 Why this license?